• About us

 • Measures against corruption

-• Measures against child and forced labor, as well as slavery
+• Measures against child labor, forced labor, and slavery

-• Measures against discrimination, in particular on the grounds of national and ethnic origin, social origin, health status, disability, sexual orientation, age, gender, political opinion or religion
+• Measures against discrimination, in particular on the grounds of national or ethnic origin, social background, health status, disability, sexual orientation, age, gender, political opinion, or religion

 • Measures against environmental pollution